 You will also need some urad and chana dal to make it.
 Add the dal in the oil and let them turn golden brown before adding other ingredients.

-Tomato Chutney can be made sweet as well and it tastes delicious too.
+Sweet – Tomato Chutney can be made sweet as well and it tastes delicious too.
 I have a detailed recipe to make Sweet Tomato Chutney here.
 Do check it out.

 Yes, you can make it in bulk and keep it in an airtight container in the refrigerator for up to a week.
+Keep serving it for your breakfast or for everyday meals.

 Tomato Chutney Recipe